Dash-Industry-Forum/livesim2/README.md

 These parameters are included not only in the MPD requests, but in all segment requests allowing the server to be stateless, and be able to generate streams with a huge number of parameter variations.
-Currently, only a small subset of all parameters of [livesim1][1] are implemented, but there are also new parameters like the generated subtitles mentioned above.
+Currently, not all all parameters of [livesim1][1] are implemented, but there are also new parameters like the generated subtitles mentioned above.
+The [URL wiki page][urlparams] lists what is available.

 ## Components